 Your pet may follow their normal routine for urinating and defecating prior to arriving at VSC.
 Please try to keep your pet from eliminating prior to walking into VSC as we may need to collect a sterile urine sample.

-When your pet is ready to leave the hospital, a veterinary nurse will review all of the home care instructions with you.
+When your pet is ready to leave the hospital, a veterinary technician will review all of the home care instructions with you.
 You will be provided with a copy of the detailed discharge instructions to take home.
 If you have additional questions or concerns, please don’t hesitate to ask, call or email us anytime.

 While your primary care veterinarian can handle many aspects of your pet’s care, there are certain conditions and complex cases that require the ongoing management of a specialist.
 The IM team will discuss with you whether it is appropriate to follow-up directly with VSC or your primary care veterinarian.
 All routine preventative care should continue with your primary care veterinarian.